yds12/visual/README.md

 ```

-If neither trait is implemented, the string representation will be the one defined by the
+If neither trait is implemented, the string representation will be the one defined by
-constant `visual::NON_DISPLAYABLE`.
+`visual::get_non_displayable_string()`.
+This default label can be initialized to a custom value
+once, by calling `visual::set_non_displayable_string("value")`.

 ## Credits